pustinia/haproxy-api-monetization-demo-test/README.md

         ![image](https://github.com/pustinia/haproxy-api-monetization-demo-test/assets/17061046/4fccf2b2-1a1b-4255-94e3-19709bb8aba1)
         ![image](https://github.com/pustinia/haproxy-api-monetization-demo-test/assets/17061046/22467c36-5067-46d2-973d-7c6dd67195ea)
       - Check the type as Default
-      - Check the include in token scope
+      - Check the include in the token scope

 3. Click the Create button on the Clients screen to add a new client.
       - Create Clients